Administrative Assistant

 Application:

-We thank all applicants for their interest, however only those selected for interviews will be contacted.
-Please apply below or forward your resumé and cover letter to apply@lnuey.ca by 3PM on September 22, 2025.
+We thank all applicants for their interest; however, only those selected for interviews will be contacted.
+Please below or forward your resume and cover letter with two references to apply@lnuey.ca by 12pm on May 11, 2026.